brevzin/cpp_proposals/3554_non-transient_vector/non-transient-vector.md

 [1]{.pnum} To optimize space allocation, a partial specialization of vector for bool elements is provided:

 ::: addu
-[2]{.pnum} Any storage allocated within a member function of the partial specialization defined in this subclause is eligible for constexpr-persistence ([expr.const]).
+[2]{.pnum} Any storage allocated for the elements of the partial specialization defined in this subclause is eligible for constexpr-persistence ([expr.const]).
 :::
 :::